Upper Brittany: Distinctions

 Together with other factors, this has led to other differences throughout history.
 The Revolt of the Papier Timbré of 1675 was more ferocious in Lower Brittany than in Upper, but the Chouannerie, a royalist uprising in the west of France against the French Revolution, the Republic, and the First Empire, enjoyed more support in Upper Brittany than in Lower.
 Upper Brittany accounted for some sixty per cent of the province's emigrants to French Canada, with especially high rates of emigration from Nantes and Ille-et-Vilaine, despite having a smaller population than Lower Brittany until the middle of the 20th century.

 In the realm of cuisine, the pancakes known as galettes, made with buckwheat, originated in Upper Brittany, crêpes, made with wheatflour, in Lower Brittany.

 In the 20th and 21st centuries, the growth of urbanization and industry has been more pronounced in Upper Brittany than in Lower Brittany, the character of which has remained more rural.

 Languages

 In much of Upper Brittany, Breton has been little spoken, and indeed in some parts it may never have been the principal means of communication.
-Instead, the population historically spoke Gallo, and later a mixture of Gallo and French.
+Instead, the population historically spoke Gallo and Poitevin, and later a mixture with French.
 However, in both ancient and modern times the larger towns of Upper Brittany have drawn in large numbers of Breton speakers from Lower Brittany, and most of them have at some time contained various institutions supporting that language and its culture.
 At the beginning of the 21st century, it was estimated that about one-tenth of Breton speakers lived in Upper Brittany.

-Gallo, like the Breton language, was until recently highly stigmatized, and its use declined steeply during the 20th century.
-Attempts are now made to revitalize it, with schools playing a role in this, but it is largely viewed as a rural language of older people.
+Gallo and Poitevin, like the Breton language, were until recently highly stigmatized, and their use declined steeply during the 20th century.
+Attempts are now made to revitalize them, with schools playing a role in this, but they are largely viewed as rural languages of older people.